OPLSS/videography/README.md

   * Create an inventory:
 	* Sessions, speakers, and topics
     * Raw video files and how they map to sessions
-  * Generate all of the title cards and convert them to MPEG-4 videos
+  * Generate all of the title cards and animate them as MPEG-4 videos
   * For each day:
 	* For each session:
 	  * Transcode the raw video files from source storage to target